Fodor's Expert Review San Francesco della Vigna

-Although this church contains some interesting and beautiful paintings and sculptures, it's the architecture that makes it worth the hike through a lively, middle-class, residential neighborhood.
+Although this church contains some interesting and beautiful paintings and sculptures, it's the architecture that makes it worth the hike through a lively, middle-class residential neighborhood.
 The Franciscan church was enlarged and rebuilt by Jacopo Sansovino in 1534, giving it the first Renaissance interior in Venice; its proportions are said to reflect the mystic significance of the numbers three and seven dictated by Renaissance neo-Platonic numerology.
-The soaring, but harmonious façade was added in 1562 by Palladio.
-The church represents, therefore, a unique combination of the work of the two great stars of Veneto 16th-century architecture.
-As you enter, a late Giovanni Bellini Madonna with Saints is down some steps to the left, inside the Cappella Santa.
-In the Giustinian chapel to the left is Veronese's first work in Venice, an altarpiece depicting the Virgin and child with saints.
-In another, larger chapel, on the left, are bas-reliefs by Pietro and his son Tullio Lombardo.
+The soaring but harmonious facade was added in 1562 by Palladio.
+The church represents a unique combination of the work of the two great stars of 16th-century Veneto architecture.